⚡ Dual grinders and hoppers

 Rinse immediately after brewing.
 Coffee oils cling and can grow rancid if left to sit.
 Ceramic and metal vessels are usually dishwasher safe, but always check manufacturer notes (Hario is typically hand-wash recommended).
 A weekly deep clean with vinegar or a food-safe wash (like those we stock at Upscale Coffee) helps prevent buildup.

-A quality pour over setup can range from $25–$150.
+A quality pour over coffee makers can range from $25–$150.
 Here’s where your spending typically goes:

 Annual maintenance is negligible — just keep your tools clean and replace filters.
 Compare that to espresso machines and you’re looking at a fraction of the cost.
 Plus, good care equals good flavor (and fewer headaches).